open-source-labs/Chronos/examples/AWS/AWS-EC2/README.md

 2. Select `cloud-based`

 3. Use Access Key, Secret Access Key, region, and EC2 instance ID to start monitoring EC2 instance.
 ## Contributing

 Chronos hopes to inspire an active community of both users and developers.
 For questions, comments, or contributions, please submit a pull request.

+Read our [contributing README](../../CONTRIBUTING.md) to further learn how you can take part in improving Chronos.